Council committee discusses street naming policy

 The council also discussed parking changes on West End Avenue, Main Street closures for events, trash bin storage and traffic patterns on State and Hazel streets.

-The committee agreed to move the no parking signs from the end of the first driveway along West End Avenue to the third driveway facing the traffic light.
-Director of Public Works Chris Yacobucci said when three or four school buses are lined up waiting for the light to change, it's a tight fit and it's hard for people turning onto the street.
+The committee agreed to move the “no parking” signs from the bottom of the first driveway along West End Avenue to the third driveway facing the traffic light.
+Yacobucci said when three or four school buses are lined up waiting for the light to change, it’s a tight fit and hard for people to turn onto the street.
 West End Avenue connects to Greater Plains Elementary School.

-Carson said he spoke to the owner of the tax business at 368 Chestnut St. and the owner of 1 West End Ave., and both were in favor of the change.
+Carson said he spoke to the owner of the tax business at 368 Chestnut Street and the owner of 1 West End Avenue, and both were in favor of the change.
 People using the tax service will park on West End Avenue, Yacobucci said.

-City Administrator Greg Mattice and Yacobucci said it couldn't be extended, but Mattice said the state passed a law last year giving municipalities the right to lower the speed limit to 25 miles per hour after a study was completed.
+City Administrator Greg Mattice and Yacobucci said it couldn’t be extended, but Mattice said the state passed a law last year after a study was completed, giving municipalities the right to lower the speed limit to 25 miles per hour.

-Mattice said the city would like more feedback from the Downtown businesses about the festivals and will set up a survey for them to answer.
+Mattice said the city would like more feedback from downtown businesses about the festivals and will set up a survey for them to answer.

 Davies said he was contacted by residents of his ward about trash bins stored in people’s front yards and the traffic on Hazel and State streets.

-Davies said he was asked by some of his constituents to have the city remind residents that trash bins are not allowed to be stored in front of the house unless trash is to be picked up that day.
+He said some of his constituents asked the city to remind residents that trash bins are not allowed to be stored in front of the house unless trash is to be picked up that day.

-Davies said he also received complaints about people using Hazel and State streets as a way to avoid East Street and had concerns about speeding near Bugbee Children's Center.
+Regarding traffic, Davies said he received complaints about people using Hazel and State streets to avoid East Street and had concerns about speeding near Bugbee Children’s Center.

 Commented